 Domestic violence is not as simple as people make it sound, and the police do not always arrest the right person.
 These cases often include several charges that can be used against you at a domestic disturbance.
 If you have been arrested in any kind of domestic dispute, you need to speak to a Los Angeles domestic violence defense attorney.

 At the Simmrin Law Group, our mission is to help those who have been accused.
 We do not believe you are guilty just because you were arrested, and we do not believe that a single mistake deserves the massive penalties the system will throw at you.
 We’re on your side.
-Let us give you a free consultation and show you what we can do for you.
-Fill out the form to the right or call us at 310-997-4688 and see what we can do for you today.

 In many cases it’s frivolous.
 When police respond to a domestic call, most officers sincerely try to do the right thing.
 However, they don’t know the details of the situation or what happened before they got there.
 This means that they have to make a quick decision on who to believe – and who to arrest – with very little information.
 The way they do it won’t always be fair.

 Some of the ways police will decide who to arrest include:

 - Gender bias: The stereotype of domestic violence is a man beating a woman.
 That is not always true – any gender can abuse a partner of any other gender.
 But when it’s a man and a woman, police will often believe the woman and arrest the man, even if the man acted in self-defense or the story is a lie.

 - Who called first: One line of reasoning is that whoever called 911 first must be the one who felt threatened.
 This isn’t always true.
 A person may call the police to try to defray a situation, or just as a threat to scare the other person.
 Then the police arrest someone who may have done nothing wrong.